Jdevv96/CaesarsCipher/README.md

 # CaesarsCipher
-Java project using IntelliJ and the Caesar's Cipher encryption technique, with JUnit testing.
+A command line application in Java, using the Caesar's Cipher encryption technique to deciopher or code a message.
+Testing conducted via JUnit testing.